 Java is almost a mandatory learning computer programming language by any engineering or diploma student.
-Learning Java in fact is the starting point of becoming a successful Android developer.
+Learning Java, in fact, is the starting point of becoming a successful Android developer.
 Java is used in many electronic equipments like ATMs, Blue Ray Drives, Android Phones, Android Smart Wear, Games, Financial Application for Banks, Embedded Systems and others.
-Student find installing Java is difficult for the first time.
+Students find installing Java is difficult for the first time.
 It is easy to setup Java Environment in Windows 10 after following this tutorial.

-To setup Java Environment in Windows 10 or older Windows operating systems, you need to download Java from Oracle website.
+To setup Java Environment in Windows 10 or older Windows operating systems, you need to download Java from Oracle website and Install it in the computer.
 There are two variations of Java.

 - JDK or Java SE ( Java Standard Edition )

 Java SE installs both JDK and JRE.
 JDK is Java Developer Kit.
 If you are developing Java applications, you need to compile the java programs.
 Hence JDK is the right option to install in this case.

 JRE is useful only to run Java Applications but not for development works.
 Some websites force users to install JRE in order to display customized information that is displayed only on Java Supported (Or installed) browsers.
 If you do not develop any java programs or software, just install JRE on your machine.

 Setting up Java Environment in Windows is nothing but adding Java Installation Path to Operating System Variables.
 It is called Setting Up Java Home.

 There are two path variables to be set up in a Windows 10 Computer.

 - Setup JAVA_HOME or Java Home Directory - To access JDK, JRE Tools

 - Setup CLASSPATH or Class Path - To attach or add Libraries and Helper Classes